-(c) Upon ODMH central office approval, the copy of the certificate of approval shall be returned to the initiating hospital.
-The certificate shall be retained by the hospital according to the ODMH retention schedule.
+(c) Upon central office approval, the copy of the certificate of approval shall be returned to the initiating RPH.
+The certificate shall be retained by the RPH according to the department retention schedule.

 (11) Appropriate expenditures to be paid from the commissary fund shall include but not be limited to:

 (b) Overhead supplies, overhead foods, and raw foods;

 (12) The commissary area shall be maintained in clean, neat and orderly conditions at all times.
 The cost of building repair and maintenance shall be the responsibility of the RPH.

 Five Year Review (FYR) Dates: 04/14/2015 and 07/02/2020